lukeraphael/Elixir/README.md

 ## Motivation

 The Elixir was born out of a desire to create an 'introductory' ergonomic mechanical keyboard.
 Its simple and inexpensive construction reduces the time or monetary investment required to get started.
-Furthermore, it supports most common keycap sets, removing the need to obtain an 'ergo' set.
+Furthermore, it supports most common keycap sets, removing the need to obtain a niche 'ergo' keycap set.

 ## QMK Firmware